AdamNiem/dLlama-Optimization-Testing/README.md

 # Potential Optimization
 Although most of our explorations in improving DLlama were not fruitful, we did notice a github issue mentioning the removal of the words 'batchSize == 1u || ' from the nn-cpu-ops.cpp file brought roughly 50% performance gain so we consider exploring this for task 3 although this is such a minor change that we did not include the code with this modification here.

+# Run Scripts
+As for running we plan to either manually adjust the parameters in the dllama inference command as well as the dllama workers command.
+We also may refer to our parameter sweep python script included in this repo if time is permitting.